abdfaye/AbdoulayeFAYE/README.md

 ## 💡 PROFESSIONAL SUMMARY

-**Technical Consultant** with **10+ years** in Blockchain & Distributed Systems, Robotics & AI, and Emerging Technologies, specializing in **intelligent system and platform design and implementation**.
+**Technical Consultant** with **10+ years** in Blockchain & Distributed Systems, Robotics & AI, and Emerging Technologies, specializing in **intelligent platform design and implementation**.
 Co-Founder & CTO with proven expertise in building scalable intelligent platforms.
 Innovator and Inventor with **5 granted patents**.

-Demonstrated success in designing **trustless systems**, **automated workflows**, and **AI solutions** - directly applicable to next-generation platforms requiring both security and intelligent user experiences.
+Demonstrated success in designing **trustless platforms**, **automated systems**, and **AI solutions** - directly applicable to next-generation platforms requiring both security and intelligent user experiences.

 ---